What is the test for habitual residence?

 Is a half interest that arises the moment the dwelling acquires the nature of a family residence a joint tenancy with its right of survivorship in the surviving spouse on death?
 (Newfoundland and Labrador, Canada)

-What is the legal test for ineffectiveness?
+What is the rule of the rule on voluntary testimony?
 (Newfoundland and Labrador, Canada)

-What is the test for an offence under s.573 of the Criminal Code?
+What is the current state of the law on best interests of a child?
 (Newfoundland and Labrador, Canada)

 X